 McPixel is available for $9.99 on Steam.
 Review code provided by Sos Games.

-Republished from Press X or Die.
-Originally published on July 27, 2012.
+Originally published for Press X or Die on July 27, 2012.